 - Competitors must study the risks posed by conditions, including the symptoms of hypothermia , hypoglycaemia, and heatstroke in both themselves and others some of which are these: Hypothermia: not responding to conversation; uncoordinated movement and speech; inability to think clearly; wanting to carry on in adverse conditions; skin cold where normally warm (eg armpits).
 Immediate action: wrap in warm clothing.
 Hypoglycaemia: confusion; ill coordinated movement and speech; weakness; hunger.
 Immediate action: glucose drinks or sweets.
 Heat exhaustion: fatigue; muscle cramps; dizziness; vomiting; fainting; cold clammy or hot/dry skin.
 Immediate action: rest in cool; feet elevation; drink salty water.

-- Competitors must carry any equipment specified by the organiser.
-For the Preseli Beast and UltrabeasT, all of the following must be carried.
-Regarding the Beast Bach, a lightweight windproof might be acceptable instead of full body waterproof dependent on weather on the day.
-Waterproof complete body cover with taped seams and integrated attached hood; Hat and gloves; Whistle; Emergency food.
+- KIT: Competitors must carry any equipment specified by the organiser.
+For the Preseli Beast and UltrabeasT, ALL of the following must be carried: Waterproof, complete body cover with taped seams and integrated attached hood; Hat and gloves; Whistle; Emergency food.
+Map and compass.
+For the Beast Bach, a lightweight windproof might be acceptable instead of full body waterproof dependent on weather on the day.
 Accepting that such equipment is necessary to avoid disqualification, but also accepting it is not warranted by the organiser as sufficient.
 It is for the competitor alone to determine what extra equipment, and sustenance are needed to safely negotiate the course in the conditions prevailing allowing for what may be a very long wait for rescue.
 Indeed it is for the competitor alone to decide, from experience, whether they are competent to negotiate the course safely at all in the conditions prevailing and forecast, and if they have any doubts on that they must withdraw before starting the race.
 They can always race elsewhere on a better day.